LLNL/gtest-mpi-listener/README.md

 [Google Test Advanced Guide](https://github.com/google/googletest/blob/master/googletest/docs/AdvancedGuide.md) for background before reading the remainder of this section.

-Usage of this listener is illustrated by the example in `src/example.cpp`, which includes some very simple-minded MPI unit tests that I've used for basic testing.
+Usage of these listeners is illustrated by the examples in `test/mpi-minimal-listener-unit-tests.cpp` and `test/mpi-wrapper-listener-unit-tests.cpp`, both of which include some very simple-minded MPI unit tests that are used for basic testing.
 To use this listener, you will need to write your own `int main(int argc, char** argv)` function -- you cannot use the stock `gtest_main` supplied with Google Test.
 Using a custom `main` function enables us to:

 - initialize MPI
 - add an `Environment` object that will finalize MPI when `main`